Maine and New Hampshire

 9000 feet of altitude

-We had lunch and did a brief bit of geocaching before I headed back down to Rhode Island.
+We had lunch and did a brief bit of geocaching before I headed back down to Providence, Rhode Island.

 Back to index